qgrid/qgrid.github.io/source/guide/install.md

 ## Add q-grid & theme modules to the application root

+Two themes are supported out of box `material` and `basic`, the first one requires `@angular/material` to be installed.

 ```typescript
 import { GridModule } from 'ng2-qgrid';
 import { ThemeModule } from 'ng2-qgrid/theme/material';